IGBAH - Special Education - Evaluation Procedures**

 - Attending a public charter school located in the district;

-- Above the age of compulsory school attendance who have not graduated from high school with a regular diploma and have not completed the school year in which they reach their 21st birthday.
+- Above the age of compulsory school attendance who have not graduated from high school with a regular high school diploma and have not completed the school year in which they reach their 21st birthday.

 Before conducting any evaluation or reevaluation, the district: